 The Body (the moneymaker)

-This is a whole article unto itself and one I’ll write in the future.
+This is a whole article unto itself and one I’ll write in the future and I will cover in my Jewelry Juggernaut course.
 Until then, check out Michael Crist’s Frankenphrases.
 What he explains here is exactly what any top ShineOn seller is an expert at.

 The Sign Off